-C. Wire Transfers between Agency Accounts
+C. Wire Transfers

 The agency will maintain a deposit in an amount equal to estimated costs of quarterly payroll in County Account 770.
 The remaining balance will be wired to the agency's bank account.
-The accounting firm staff will prepare a cash flow analysis to determine the short-term cash needs of the agency.
-Excess cash will be invested in the Local Agency Investment Fund (LAIF) and Orange County Investment Fund (OC Fund), and/or other investment options as approved by the Commission, via wire transfer.
+The accounting firm staff will prepare a cash flow analysis and permitted uses for excess cash shall be as follows: (a) contributions to the agency's Public Agency Retirement Services (PARS) Section 115 benefits trust; and (b) investment in the Local Agency Investment Fund (LAIF), Orange County Investment Pool (OC Fund) and/or other investment options approved by the Commission.
+Wire transfers for such permitted uses shall be processed in accordance with the wire transfer procedures of the County of Orange, OC Fund, LAIF and PARS.

 The Executive Officer and the Executive Officer's designee will complete the County of Orange Wire Transfer Request Form.
 The completed Wire Transfer Form will be signed by BOTH the Executive Officer and the Executive Officer designee.
-The Office Manager will make a copy of the Wire Transfer Form for the agency's records and will then hand deliver the signed Wire Transfer Request Form to the County Auditor- Controller for processing.
+The Office Manager will make a copy of the Wire Transfer Form for the agency's records and will submit the signed Wire Transfer Request Form to the County Auditor - Controller for processing.

 The accounting firm staff will compare the Wire Transfer Request Form to the agency's bank statements each month to ensure that all funds are properly transferred and credited to the agency's accounts.
-Periodically, a transfer of funds from LAIF and the OC Fund will be required to maintain ongoing payroll and operating expenses.
+Periodically, a withdrawal of funds from LAIF and the OC Fund will be required to maintain ongoing payroll and operating expenses.

-LAIF deposits and transfers are completed electronically.
-All electronic deposits and transfers will be authorized by the Executive Officer and/or the Executive Officer's designee.
-A log of all deposits and transfers for LAIF will be maintained and documentation of each deposit and transfer will be provided to the accounting firm staff.
+LAIF deposits and withdrawals are completed electronically.
+All electronic deposits and withdrawals will be authorized by the Executive Officer and/or the Executive Officer's designee.
+A log of all deposits and withdrawals for LAIF will be maintained and documentation of each deposit and withdrawal will be provided to the accounting firm staff.

-OC Fund deposits and transfers require at least one (1) full business day to complete a deposit and at least three (3) full business days to complete a transfer.
+OC Fund deposits and withdrawals require at least one (1) full business day to complete a deposit and at least three (3) full business days to complete a withdrawal.
 Deposits require the completion of a deposit form signed by both the Executive Officer and the Executive Officer designee.
-Transfers of funds from the agency's bank accounts to the OC Fund require completion of appropriate transfer documents signed by both the Executive Officer and the Executive Officer designee.
-A log of all deposits and transfers for the OC Fund will be maintained and documentation of each deposit and transfer will be provided to the accounting firm staff.
+Withdrawals of funds from the agency's bank accounts to the OC Fund require the completion of appropriate transfer documents signed by both the Executive Officer and the Executive Officer designee.
+A log of all deposits and withdrawals for the OC Fund will be maintained and documentation of each deposit and withdrawal will be provided to the accounting firm staff.
+Contributions to and payment reimbursements/distributions from the Section 115 benefits trust shall be processed in accordance with the PARS Administrative Agreement.
+The Executive Officer or the Executive Officer's designee shall complete the required forms to affect any contributions or distributions of the benefits trust account.
+A record of all transactions of the benefits trust will be maintained and documentation of each contribution and distribution will be provided to the accounting firm staff.

-D. Cash Disbursements

-1. Vendor Invoices
+- D. Cash Disbursements - 1.
+Vendor Invoices

-The Office Manager will receive, and open mail and date stamp all invoices, and place invoices in accounting firm staff's folder for processing.
+The Office Manager will receive, and open mail and date stamp all invoices, and place invoices in the accounting firm staff's folder for processing.
 The Office Manager will forward all invoices to the Executive Officer or Executive Officer designee for review and approval.
 The Office Manager will coordinate approval of the invoices and identify a project number for each invoice.
 The accounting firm staff will record the invoice in QuickBooks and generate the check.
 All invoices will be approved by the Executive Officer prior to payment.
 The Office Manager will place a copy of the check and invoice in the respective vendor files.
 The Office Manager will mail checks to vendors.